sahilshore/sahilshore/README.md

 ---

-## ⚡ Fun Fact
+## ⚡ Personal Philosophy

-💭 *I don't just build models — I build systems that solve real-world problems.*
+💭 *"I focus on building AI systems that are not just intelligent, but useful, scalable, and impactful."*

 ---